baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/GettingStarted.md

     ![](../images/Guides_GettingStarted_NewProjectDialog.png)

- 4. In the New Cross Platform App dialog, click Blank App, select Xamarin.Forms as the UI Technology, select Portable Class Library (PCL) as the Code Sharing Strategy, and click the OK button:
+ 4. In the New Cross Platform App dialog, click "Blank App", select "Xamarin.Forms" as the UI Technology, select Portable Class Library (PCL) as the Code Sharing Strategy, and click the OK button:

     ![Guides Getting Started New Cross Platform App](../images/Guides_GettingStarted_NewCrossPlatformApp.png)